• Skip to main content

 • Drizzle in half of the olive oil while running the processor on low.

-• Transfer to a bowl and stir through the remaining olive oil, black pepper, 2/3rds of the chopped mint and 2 tsp lemon zest.
+• Transfer to a bowl and stir through the remaining olive oil, black pepper, ⅔rds of the chopped mint and 2 teaspoon lemon zest.

 • Stir through the remaining lemon juice (if desired) before spreading on to each bagel half.